LineageOS/lineage_wiki/_includes/templates/recovery_install_heimdall.md

         heimdall flash --RECOVERY twrp-x.x.x-x-{{ twrp_codename }}.img --no-reboot

-    {% include tip.html content="The file may not be named identically to what's in this command, so adjust accordingly.
-If the file is wrapped in a zip or tar file, extract the file first, because Heimdall isn't going to do it for you." %}
+    {% include tip.html content="The file may not be named identically to what stands in this command, so adjust accordingly.
+If the file is wrapped in a zip or tar file, extract the file first, because Heimdall is not going to do it for you." %}
 5. A blue transfer bar will appear on the device showing the recovery being transferred.
 6. Unplug the USB cable from your device.
 7. Manually reboot into recovery: